 Best for: Understanding the hardware foundation of AI.

-The entire AI revolution runs on semiconductor chips, primarily made by TSMC in Taiwan and designed by NVIDIA in California.
-This book explains how we got here and why chip supply chains are the most important geopolitical issue of the decade.
+Every AI breakthrough runs on semiconductor chips — mostly designed by NVIDIA in California and manufactured by TSMC in Taiwan.
+Chris Miller traces how we ended up in this precarious situation and why chip supply chains might be the most important geopolitical story of the decade.

 Key insight: Whoever controls advanced chip manufacturing controls the future of AI.